 Head over to Union Grove Distillery to enjoy Delaware County’s ever-expanding craft cocktail scene.
 Once you arrive, you’ll be treated to a tour of the distillery, tasting, and lineup of craft cocktails to sample.
 Be sure to keep a look out for one of their signature--and truly exceptional bottled Vly Creek Vodka.
 It’s the delicious result of combining wheat with apples run through a local antique apple press and fermented into cider, which gives the vodka a unique and subtle hint of fruit.
 Traveling with kids?
 The distillery also features an ingenious playroom so everyone gets to join in on the fun.

-Whether you’re a history buff, train aficionado, or just in it for the view, a ride along the scenic Delaware Ulster Railroad proves legendary.
+Whether you’re a history buff, train aficionado, or just in it for the view, a ride along the scenic Catskill Mountain Railroad proves legendary.
 Hop into one of the beautifully maintained antique cars and you’ll be immediately transported to a time when train travel was the standard in luxury and elegance.
-This excursion trail will have you snaking through the Catskills Mountains while enjoying a hearty lunch or dinner and gleaning historical soundbites about the railway.
+During summer and fall foliage seasons, open-air cars offer unparalleled views.
+In winter, the whole family will love Christmas-themed excursions.

 Ever dreamt of learning to spin and dye your own wool sweater, or making ricotta cheese by hand?
 The folks at Apple Pond Farm have mastered the art of craftsmanship--and will happily let you in on their secrets.
 Pay a visit to their family-friendly farm and renewable energy education center to take a turn feeding, milking and caring for their animals (hint: these are chores your group won’t be complaining about), all while learning a new DIY craft.
 While you’re there, drop by the farm store to browse their curated goodies, ranging from hats and fleeces made on the farm to fresh summer berries.
 You’ll be hard-pressed to leave empty-handed.